orbitjs/orbit/README.md

-In this case, the promise generated from `memorySource.add` will be resolved immediately, after which records will be asynchronously created in the REST store and local storage.
-Any differences, such as an `id` returned from the server, will be automatically patched back to the record in the memory store.
+In this case, the promise generated from `memorySource.add` will be resolved immediately, after which records will be asynchronously created in the REST source and local storage.
+Any differences, such as an `id` returned from the server, will be automatically patched back to the record in the memory source.

 ## Interfaces